A guest post by Ally Dowds, a Health & Human Services Research Specialist at the Boston Public Library.

 Beware of scams!

 The U.S. Department of Health and Human Services Office of Inspector General has a dedicated page listing potential scams and fraud schemes related to COVID-19.
-Improve your cyber security by reading the WHO’s information and tips.
+Improve your cyber security by reading the World Health Organization’s information and tips.